George Smith (executioner)

 George Smith (1805–1874), popularly known as Throttler Smith, was an English hangman from 1840 until 1872.
 He was born in Rowley Regis in the English West Midlands, where he performed the majority of his executions.
-Although from a good family he became involved with gangs and petty crime in his early life, and was imprisoned in Stafford Gaol on several occasions for theft.
+Although from a good family he became involved with gangs and petty crime in his early life.
+He was himself arrested and was imprisoned in Stafford Gaol on several occasions for theft.